 Road accidents: the cost to society

-With recent Department for Transport figures showing that the cost of road accidents to society is increasing, it is not hard to understand why there is a need to reduce casualties.
+With recent Department for Transport reports showing that the cost of road accidents to society is increasing, it is not hard to understand why there is a need to reduce casualties.

 Road accidents: statistics